sidharth-anand/lectures-2-slides/README.md

 ### Note
 - The slide coordinates are configure by default for the standard presentation size for a 720 Google Meet recording.
 - Increasing the frequency improves performance
-- If you find slideas being repeated due to writing, reduce the threshold
+- If you find slides being repeated due to writing, reduce the threshold.
+We find that the sweet spot is between 0.82 to 0.85.
+(Do not set it below 0.8 as it will omit almost every slide.
+Conversely, setting it above 0.9 will make even tiny changes into a new slide)

 ## Future updates